CSS: CSS 4

-There is no single, integrated CSS4 specification, because the specification has been split into many separate modules which level independently.
+There is no CSS4 specification, because CSS has been split into many separate modules which level independently.

 Modules that build on things from CSS Level 2 started at Level 3.
 Some of them have already reached Level 4 or are already approaching Level 5.
 Other modules that define entirely new functionality, such as Flexbox, have been designated as Level 1 and some of them are approaching Level 2.

 The CSS Working Group sometimes publishes "Snapshots", a collection of whole modules and parts of other drafts that are considered stable enough to be implemented by browser developers.
 So far, five such "best current practices" documents have been published as Notes, in 2007, 2010, 2015, 2017, and 2018.

 Since these specification snapshots are primarily intended for developers, there has been a growing demand for a similar versioned reference document targeted at authors, which would present the state of interoperable implementations as meanwhile documented by sites like Can I Use... and the MDN Web Docs.
 A W3C Community Group has been established in early 2020 in order to discuss and define such a resource.
-The actual kind of versioning is also up to debate, which means that the document once produced might not be called "CSS4".
+The actual kind of versioning is also up to debate, which means that the document, once produced, might not be called "CSS4".